First official death in Indian Kashmir protests; Pakistan warns of seeds of war

 Indian and Pakistan have fought two wars over the region and their forces regularly trade fire across a 740-km old ceasefire line, known as the Line of Control, the de-facto border.

-Asrar Ahmed Khan, 18, a resident of the region’s main city of Srinagar, died on Tuesday night, succumbing to wounds he suffered on Aug.
+Asrar Ahmed Khan, 18, a resident of Srinagar, died on Tuesday night, succumbing to wounds he suffered on Aug.
 6, officials said.

 “He was reportedly injured with a blunt object in a law and order situation where a violent crowd was indulging in stone pelting,” Jammu and Kashmir Director General of Police Dilbag Singh told Reuters.